rbw/pysnow/README.rst

 Querying
 --------

-Although optional, queries offers a simple way to specify what you're after.
+ | Although optional, queries is a simple and powerful way to specify what you're after.
+ \ Pysnow offers 3 ways to query the SN REST API.
 - Using the `Query` builder (For complex queries)
 - Dict type queries (For simple queries, i.e. `equals`)
 - SN Pass-through type queries (...)